NJMP Community Feedback

 New Jersey Motorsports Park is committed to building and maintaining good relationships in the local community with area residents, small and large businesses, and local governments.
-This page is dedicated to representing community feedback and will be populated with pertinent information related to the Good Neighbor Policy, and the announcement of special/monthly events.
+This page is dedicated to representing community feedback and will be populated with pertinent information related to the Good Neighbor Policy, real estate development, and the announcement of special events.

 2019 Economic Impact Study Results: